small-db/small-db/README.md

 ### MVCC (Multi-Version Concurrency Control)

 - each transaction has a unique transaction id
-- each row has a "xmin" and "xmax" field, only transactions with id in the range of [xmin, xmax) can see the row
+- each row has a "xmin" and "xmax" field, only transactions with following conditions can see the row:
+  - the transaction's id is in the range of [xmin, xmax)
+  - the row should be committed (in the current implementation, it means the page which contains the row is not a dirty page)
 - when a transaction create a row, it sets "xmin" to its own id, so it can see the row

 ### questions about mysql